hadmacker/asd_notes/README.md

 ## Quotes & Inspiration

 > I am different, not less
-Dr. Temple Grandin
+> Dr. Temple Grandin

 ![I am different not less, Temple Grandin](Images/grandin%20i%20am%20different%20not%20less.jpg)

 > I would not change my son for the world, so I will change the world for my son.
-Keivan Stassun, [VU: Astrophysicist](https://news.vanderbilt.edu/experts/expertprofile/?expert_username=keivan.stassun), father of an autistic child.
+> Keivan Stassun, [VU: Astrophysicist](https://news.vanderbilt.edu/experts/expertprofile/?expert_username=keivan.stassun), father of an autistic child.
 [CBS News](https://www.cbsnews.com/news/autism-employment-60-minutes-2020-10-04/)

 > My child has _specific_ needs, not _special_ needs.
 > My child sees the world in a _specific_ way.
-Anonymous
+> Anonymous

 > Without an enemy your anger gets confused
-Easy Way Out, song by Elliott Smith
+> Easy Way Out, song by Elliott Smith

 > I won't discipline my child just because you dysregulated him to meltdown.
 And I'm not spoiling them by listening to them, regulating them, and considering their actual needs.
-Anonymous
+> Anonymous

 > You didn't lose a child to autism.
 You lost a child because the child you waited for never came into existence.
 That isn't the fault of the autistic child who does exist, and it shouldn't be our burden.
 We need and deserve families who can see us and value us for ourselves, not families whose vision of us is obscured by the ghosts of children who never lived.
 Grieve if you must, for your own lost dreams.
 But don't mourn for us.
 We are alive.
 We are real.
-—Jim Sinclair, "Don't Mourn for Us", Our Voice, Vol. 1, No. 3, 1993 [Wiki: Jim Sinclair (Activist)](https://en.wikipedia.org/wiki/Jim_Sinclair_(activist))
+> Jim Sinclair, "Don't Mourn for Us", Our Voice, Vol. 1, No. 3, 1993 [Wiki: Jim Sinclair (Activist)](https://en.wikipedia.org/wiki/Jim_Sinclair_(activist))

 # Celebrities & Significant Individuals within the spectrum